anttipham/Recommender-Systems/assignment4/README.md

 - Error checking
   - No movie of this genre is anywhere in the dataset.
     - "The genre does not exist in the database."
-  - The mean rating for this genre is 0.
+  - The mean predicted score for this genre is 0.
     - "None of the group members have been predicted a score for the genre."

 - User genre analysis